Bhavraj-25/Target-Acquisition-and-Targetting/README.md

 1. The PC captures live frames from a standard webcam.
 2. Python processes the frames using basic object detection techniques (e.g., color thresholding, contours, or motion).
-3. The target’s location is mapped to one of 12 directional sectors (clock system).
+3. The target's position is computed by analyzing its relative displacement in (x, y) coordinates from the system's origin and is assigned to a directional sector for tactical orientation and engagement planning.
 4. A serial command is sent to Arduino indicating the required adjustment.
 5. The Arduino adjusts the gimbal's X and Y angles using servo motors to align with the target.